Abd al-A'la al-Sabziwari: Death

-Al-Sabziwari died in the late hours of Monday, August 16, 1993, in Najaf.
-According to London-based researcher, Dr. Sahib al-Hakim, al-Sabziwari was killed by poisoning at the hands of the Ba'athist regime.
+Sabziwari died in the late hours of Monday, August 16, 1993, in Najaf.
+According to London-based researcher, Dr. Sahib al-Hakim, Sabziwari was killed by poisoning at the hands of Ba'athist regime operatives.

-Due to the Bathist restrictions, al-Sabziwari's funeral was only attended by his family, and he was buried in the mosque that he taught in, which is known today as al-Sabziwari Mosque, in the al-Huwaysh mahala in Najaf.
+Due to the Ba'athist restrictions, Sabziwari's funeral was only attended by his family, and he was buried in the mosque that he taught in, which is known today as Sabziwari Mosque, in the al-Huwaysh mahala in Najaf.

 Works

-Al-Sabziwari wrote on various topics, mostly involving Islamic jurisprudence and philosophy.
+Sabziwari wrote on various topics, mostly involving Islamic jurisprudence and philosophy.
 His works include: